Project-MONAI/tutorials/bundle/get_started.md

 ## Execute training with bundle script - `run`

-There are several predefined scripts in the MONAI bundle module, here we leverage the `run` script and specify the ID of trainer in the config.
+There are several predefined scripts in the MONAI bundle module, here we leverage the `run` script.

 We can define the following three sections: